Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 1. In the Azure portal, view the Azure Storage account you created previously.
 2. Select the **Storage browser** tab (in the pane on the left) to view the storage account in the storage explorer interface in the Azure portal.
-2. Select **Blob containers** to view the containers in the storage account.
+2. Expand **Blob containers** to view the containers in the storage account.
 In addition to the **margies** container where the source data is stored, there should be two new containers: **margies-images** and **margies-knowledge**.
 These were created by the indexing process.
 3. Select the **margies-knowledge** container.
 It should contain a folder for each indexed document.
 4. Open any of the folders, and then download and open the **knowledge-projection.json** file it contains.
 Each JSON file contains a representation of an indexed document, including the enriched data extracted by the skillset as shown here.